Bbalduzz/Trenitalia-API/README.md

 # Explore it with Postman
 https://documenter.getpostman.com/view/21209683/2s9YsNdW1t

+> This project is still a WIP, not every features are covered by the API, I'm implementing them little by little.

 This is a collection of unofficial API endpoints that have been reverse-engineered from Trenitalia's mobile app.
 Please note that these endpoints are not officially documented by Trenitalia, so use them at your own discretion and experiment with them.

 ### Trenitalia's mobile app